 In 1939, World War II broke out and Bishop Roncalli departed as head of the Vatican Jewish Agency and went to Turkey but continued to help the Nazi-oppressed Jews in Greece and around Europe throughout the war period.

-The help he accorded the Jews during this period has been recognized far and wide by many nations and people especially the Jewish community around the world.
+The help he accorded to the Jews during this period has been recognized far and wide by many nations and people, especially the Jewish community around the world.

 He played a very pivotal role in championing for the establishment of the Jewish State after the end of the war.